How to Make $5,000 Reselling Clothes Online

-After college, I had to find a way to make some money while I lived at my parents’ house sending out job applications.
-What I found was a lucrative side hustle.
-Here’s how to do it…
+After college, I had to find a way to make some money while living at my parents’ house and sending out job applications.
+What I discovered was a lucrative side hustle.
+Here’s how I did it.

 Margins

-The key to becoming a successful online reseller is margins.
-The cost at which you buy an item and the price at which you sell it.
-The greater the margins, the greater the profitability.
-An easy way to increase your margins is to lower the cost of your inventory and business supplies.
-My recommendation is to source all your clothing from the Goodwill Outlets and take advantage of free post office supplies!
+The key to becoming a successful online reseller was understanding margins — the cost at which I bought an item and the price at which I sold it.
+The greater the margins, the higher the profitability.
+I realized that lowering the cost of my inventory and business supplies could increase my margins.
+I found that sourcing all my clothing from the Goodwill Outlets and taking advantage of free post office supplies was the way to go!

 Sourcing

-The Goodwill Outlet offers a discount once you reach 25 pounds.
-To get the most bang for your buck, I recommend leaving with 25 pounds every time.
-The idea is to shop for everyone (all sizes).
-That way, you can reach 25 pounds in a reasonable amount of time.
-On average, it takes me 3 to 4 hours.
-The majority of the items you’ll pick up are women’s clothing.
-But don’t neglect men, they shop online too!
+The Goodwill Outlet offered a discount once I reached 25 pounds of clothing.
+To maximize my savings, I made sure to leave with 25 pounds every time.
+My strategy was to shop for clothing of all sizes so that I could reach 25 pounds within a reasonable amount of time.
+On average, it took me 3 to 4 hours.
+While most of the items I picked up were women’s clothing, I also made sure not to neglect men’s clothing because they shop online too!

 Let’s do the Math

-In order to get the Goodwill discount, you need 25 pounds of clothing.
-Let’s say the average article of clothing is 10 ounces.
+To qualify for the Goodwill discount, I needed 25 pounds of clothing.
+Assuming the average article of clothing weighed 10 ounces:

 Brands

-Lucky for us, we don’t have to market the product we’re selling because brand recognition has already done that.
-The better you are at identifying brands, the more cost-efficient your business will be.
-Don’t make the mistake of buying fast fashion brands.
-They have a low resell value.
+Fortunately, I didn’t have to market the products I was selling because brand recognition had already taken care of that.
+The better I became at identifying brands, the more cost-efficient my business was.
+I made sure to avoid buying fast fashion brands as they had a low resell value.

 Platforms